 For example, when I wanted to remind fans of my Platform Presentation for WPPI 2013, I had three options on this social media platform – photo, link or plain text.
 Observe differences below.

-call to action hyperlink.
+Text posts are the least visually appealing and cannot contain a call to action hyperlink.
 However, I have observed that they receive the highest exposure, even if they have minimal Likes and no Shares.

-bulletproof your social media efforts.
+All of this is subject to change, which is why it is critical that you bulletproof your social media efforts.
 What happens if you create a loyal following on Facebook and the platform goes down the drain?

 Hope you enjoyed the insight,